Promax1113/weathcli/README.md

 # Weather CLI

-This is a Command Line Interface or CLI that displays the weather.
-Along with many APIs and a caching system for location it also uses Rich for formatting.
+This is a Command-Line Interface (CLI) that displays the weather.
+It uses Rich for formatting and many APIs, as well as a location caching system.

 ## Collaborators